evert-platform/evertbase/README.md

 `pip install -r requirements.txt`

-Thee application can be started in an IDE or in the commandline using the following command:
+The application can be started in an IDE or in the commandline using the following command:

 `python manage.py`